Chart Color Schemes

 Erskine Park's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Private health cover stands at approximately 51% (~3,307 people), slightly below the SA2 area average.
-The most prevalent medical conditions are asthma (7.6%) and arthritis (7.3%), while 71.7% report no medical ailments, compared to 69.7% in Greater Sydney.
+Both young and old age cohorts have low prevalence of common health conditions.
+The rate of private health cover is approximately 51% of the total population (~3,307 people), slightly lagging that of the average SA2 area.
+The most common medical conditions in the area are asthma and arthritis, impacting 7.6 and 7.3% of residents respectively.
+71.7% of residents declare themselves completely clear of medical ailments, compared to 69.7% across Greater Sydney.
 The area has 13.8% of residents aged 65 and over (894 people).
-Health outcomes among seniors are above average, mirroring the general population's health profile.
+Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health